hhf112/moore-search/README.md

 success    beg translated by number of matches appended on success fail       {}
 ```
-appends all matches found into container iterated by beg until specified matches are found or eof encountered
+Runs `search` on every chunk.
+Appends all matches found into container iterated by beg until specified matches are found or eof encountered
 #### Notes
 May return repeated indexes due to overlapped chunks to avoid search misses